 In 2006 I became a founding board member of Search Engine Marketers of Portland (SEMpdx.org) and we hold monthly search marketing educational events in Portland, where I live.

-From 2007 to 2011 I rode the gravy train of affiliate marketing and moderately nefarious link building, until Google slammed the door shut with Penguin in 2014.
+moderately nefarious link building, until Google slammed the door shut with Penguin in the spring of 2012.
 I’ve felt the pain.

 Besides attending conferences and real world experience, I’m a search junkie at heart, and religiously watch episodes of Barry’s weekly search buzz and Moz whiteboard Friday.